Minnie Myrtle Miller: Career

-After a time, Joaquin returned to the U.S. and in 1872, Dyer was on his trail.
-She came down to San Francisco, and delivered her celebrated lecture, though not without critique, on "Joaquin Miller, the Poet and the man".
+After a time, Joaquin returned to the U.S., and in 1872, Dyer was on his trail.
+She came down to San Francisco and delivered her celebrated lecture, on "Joaquin Miller, the Poet and the man", though not without critique.
 In the preparation of it, she was liberally assisted by Charles Warren Stoddard, Sam Williams, and other lesser literary luminaries.
 Dyer was bitter and relentless.
 Her lecture drew a large audience.
-Joaquin refused her request that she might be allowed to see her young daughter who, for three years, had been sent to a convent school in Canada.
+Joaquin refused her request that she might be allowed to see her young daughter, who, for three years, had been sent to a convent school in Canada.

 Dyer came to San Francisco and wrote for local journals.
 She also delivered lectures, mainly on Oregon and Western themes, throughout the East.

 After Joaquin left the U.S. again, Dyer arrived in Chicago to take vengeance on him.
 Though she had planned to make Joaquin the subject of a lecture there, she was advised that it would only injure her own children.
 She acted on the advice and selected another topic.
 The night she was to lecture was one of the coldest in the city.
 The lecture was a complete failure, and the next morning, she was in tears.
-Her business manager, Mr. Kinne of San Francisco, had left for California leaving her penniless and with her board bill in arrears.
+Her business manager, Mr. Kinne of San Francisco, had left for California, leaving her penniless and with her board bill in arrears.
 After her affairs were quickly rearranged, she left for Ohio where her relatives resided.
-That autumn, she returned to Chicago, and appeared well supplied with funds.
+That autumn, she returned to Chicago and appeared well supplied with funds.
 She repaid her loans.

 A couple of years later, she was in San Francisco, writing for Sunday Call, and thus endeavoring to support herself, her mother, and three children.
 Joaquin was willing to pay her a monthly allowance if she would remain in Oregon, but would not give her a cent while she resided in San Francisco.
 She chose to stay in San Francisco.
 Their daughter, Maud, was 13 or 14 years old at the time.

 After a sojourn to Oregon in 1877, Dyer married Thomas E. L. Logan (1858–1908), age 22; she was 31.
 He was a member of the police force of Portland.
 He was a bright, handsome fellow, but also a drunkard, and she left him.